artefactual/atom-docs/user-manual/add-edit-content/accessions.rst

-The accession record is not aimed at end-user description, but AtoM provides the option to create an archival description from an accession record to prevent uneccessary re-entry of existing data an improve a user's workflow.
+The accession record is not aimed at end-user description, but AtoM provides the option to create an archival description from an accession record to prevent unneccessary re-entry of existing data an improve a user's workflow.
 The following archival description :term:`fields <field>` inherit the data entered into the :term:`accession record`: